-Biden wants to increase family planning funding.
+Biden wants more funds for family planning.
 Clinics say they need it.

 “It disregarded national clinical standards that were in place that … put the patient first,” Sandusky said.
 “There is a really high standard of care within the Title X program … to meet the patient where they are.”

-That standard of care, Sandusky said, involves providing a translator whenever possible so that patients receive care in their primary language, which can be especially important to make sure immigrant patients can advocate for themselves and receive appropriate care.
+That standard of care, Sandusky said, involves providing an interpreter whenever possible so that patients receive care in their primary language, which can be especially important to make sure immigrant patients can advocate for themselves and receive appropriate care.

 Even with supplemental New York state and Medicaid federal funding, April Lockley, medical director of Public Health Solutions Sexual and Reproductive Health Centers in Brooklyn, found she still had to change patient care depending on insurance status, which is often determined by documentation status.
 To meet financial constraints of uninsured and mixed-status patients, Lockley said she adjusts prescriptions to a cheaper brand or finds coupons for prescriptions online.
 In the case where a patient requires imaging, Lockley refers them to public hospitals, where she said the waiting list to receive a mammogram can be six to eight months.